ConceptaNjolima/MyTNTResources/Week 3/[ENG3.1]Animations and Springs.md

 1. **Start** Teams call with your team
 2. **Pull and Review** together the [CSS and React-Spring animation sample](https://github.com/tnt-summer-academy/Samples/tree/main/Week_3/animation-demo) code
-3. **Briefly discuss** together which page and component to apply an animation together.
+3. **Decide** together on ONE page component to apply BOTH types of animations, CSS and React-Spring.
-4. **Divide your team**  with one focus group working on CSS and one on React-Spring animation .
+4. **Divide your team**  with one Focus Group working on CSS and one on React-Spring animation.
+5. **Animate the Page** following these [animation best practices](https://animate.style/#best-practices)

 ### Code Practice YourShare with Focus Group (30 minutes)